The Last Spritz

 Parfums de MarlyEDP

-“Apple, rose, and oud in a balance that shouldn't work but absolutely does.”
+Green apple, osmanthus, and rose over a vanilla-patchouli base.
+A balance that shouldn't work but absolutely does.

 Parfums de Marly Carlisle is the house's most opulent offering and the one that makes the least intuitive sense on paper.
-Green apple and pink pepper open fresh; rose and sandalwood deepen the mid; then oud, vanilla, and cashmeran arrive in the base with a density that lifts the whole composition into something you didn't see coming.
+Green apple, saffron, and nutmeg open fresh; tonka bean, osmanthus, davana, and rose deepen the mid; then vanilla, patchouli, and opoponax arrive in the base with a density that lifts the whole composition into something you didn't see coming.

-The oud here is not aggressive — it's the version that makes everything else richer, the way a good stock makes a sauce.
-At $285–$305 it's the highest-priced entry in the PdM regular lineup, and it earns that position.
+The base is not aggressive — it's the version that makes everything else richer, the way a good stock makes a sauce.
+At $390–$530 it's the highest-priced entry in the PdM regular lineup, and it earns that position.
 Longevity at 90 means you're wearing this all day.
 Sillage at 75 means the room knows it.
+See the full breakdown.

 Parfums de Marly Oajan